Brainla/DOiNG/README.md

-# doing
+# DOiNG

-A new Flutter project.
+A simple task scheduler app - for everyone.

 ## Getting Started